hymkor/minipage/README.md

 # minipage - Minimal Static Page Generator

-**minipage** is a lightweight static site generator designed for simplicity and speed.
-If you've ever been frustrated by the cluttered interface or sluggish performance of GitHub's markdown viewer, **minipage** is for you.
+**minipage** is a simple static page generator designed to be easy to use without unnecessary complexity.
+If you'd like to render Markdown files into clean HTML with minimal effort, **minipage** is for you.

 If you'd like to use **GitHub Pages** but find existing static site generators too complex or heavy, **minipage** is a lightweight alternative that gets the job done.